HM-IHL/10.1-Touch-RPI/README.md

 2 finger tap
 Setting up script

-Install requirements (python evdev).
-Will work in either Python 2.7 or 3.4+ *tested.
-This has been tested on Ubuntu 14.04, 15.04, & 16.04 with an ELAN/Atmel touchscreen on Lenovo Yoga 2 pro, and Surface Pro 2.

 To modify the delay for your right click, open the script in a text editor and modify the self.click_delay variable, the default is 1.5 seconds.

 To install please follow the instructions below: